Leave-One-Out-, Bootstrap- and Cross-Conformal Anomaly Detectors: Multiple Testing, PRDS, and the Benjamini-Hochberg Procedure

-\begin{theorem}[e.g., from \cite{Benjamini2001}] If the joint distribution of the $p$-values (or test statistics) is PRDS on the subset of $p$-values (or test statistics) corresponding to true $\mathcal{H}_{\text{0}}$, the Benjamini Hochberg procedure controls the FDR at levels $\le \frac{|\mathcal{H}_{\text{0}}|}{|\mathcal{H}|}\alpha$. \end{theorem}
+\begin{theorem}[BH under PRDS, e.g.\ from~\cite{Benjamini2001}] If the null $p$-values are super-uniform and the joint distribution of $(p_1, \dots, p_m)$ is PRDS on the subset corresponding to true null hypotheses, then the BH procedure controls the FDR at level at most $\nicefrac{m_0}{m}\alpha$, where $m_0$ is the number of true nulls. \end{theorem}

-As it was shown that \textit{resampling}-conformal $p$-values come with the same statistical properties as \textit{inductive}-conformal $p$-values, the adjustment procedures as described in \cite{Bates2023} \mbox{--- to obtain stronger} (than average) guarantees in the form of \textit{calibration-conditional} conformal $p$-values --- can equally be applied.